 A critical element of their engagement is the dialogue with Australian aid and development NGOs, a partnership with the Australian Council for International Development (ACFID), through country and thematic strategies, development programs and projects, and through responses to humanitarian emergencies.

-The Direct Aid Program (DAP) [external website] is a flexible small grants program funded by the Australian Government through the Department of Foreign Affairs and Trade, which is administered through Australia's overseas diplomatic posts.
+The Direct Aid Program (DAP) is a flexible small grants program funded by the Australian Government through the Department of Foreign Affairs and Trade, which is administered through Australia's overseas diplomatic posts.

 Types of funding: Programmatic, Core grants

-The Ministry of Foreign Affairs is the channel through which the Dutch Government communicates with foreign governments and international organisations.
+The Dutch Ministry of Foreign Affairs is the channel through which the Dutch Government communicates with foreign governments and international organisations.
 It coordinates and carries out Dutch foreign policy.
+The Ministry has two halves: its headquarters in The Hague and its missions abroad (embassies, consulates, and permanent representations).

-Geographical Priorities: Dutch development cooperation will now concentrate mainly on the unstable regions near Europe: West Africa/the Sahel, the Horn of Africa, the Middle East and North Africa.
-More aid to these focus countries should address the root causes of poverty, migration, terrorism and climate change.
+Geographical Priorities: Dutch development cooperation concentrates mainly on regions near Europe: West Africa/the Sahel, the Horn of Africa, the Middle East and North Africa.
+Aid to these focus countries are earmarked to address the root causes of poverty, migration, terrorism and climate change.

 Types of funding: Core grants